Brief look at my current involvement in endurance sports:

 My personal pursuits continue.
 Having qualified for the Boston Marathon in 2003 (and a couple times since), my running goal will be a lifetime pursuit to complete a marathon in every state.
 After spending time competing and training for shorter distance triathlons from 2001 through 2005, I completed my first iron-distance race in 2006.
 Upon finishing that first iron-distance race, I was left thinking, “Can I go faster?”

 Having completed an iron-distance triathlon or Ironman event every year from 2006 through 2009, I have taken a step back from racing long.
 I’m excited to dedicate some years to making the members of Endurance Base Camp achieve their goals in this endurance journey, as I try and learn what it feels like being fast again.
-I’m already excited to make a move at the Ironman again in several years.

 My Education related to exercise: